Rangi42/polishedcrystal/README.md

 * Add: Replace Jigglypuff Poster with Marill Poster.
 * Fix: Lt.
 Surge's electric fence color does not override speech bubbles.
 * Fix: Zap Cannon has 120 power.
+* Fix: Explosion and Self-Destruct do not halve Defense.
 * Fix: Quick Ball catch rate multiplier is 5 on the first turn.
 * Fix: Minimize raises evasion by two stages.
 * Fix: Munchlax, Magnezone, and Tangrowth have their relatives' cries.